Cheap but Disappointing Wines

 So I've been detoxing this week, which normally means no wine.
 However, as anyone who has had any contact with me in the last 3 days can attest, I have been stressed out and exhausted and just generally cranky.
 The combination of mounting schoolwork, the desire to get a job this summer (and perhaps even an internship this spring), and a lack of sleep has made one unhappy Becky.
 Today was another long day: two back-to-back classes (3 hours' worth), then a 90-minute long debate on Massachusetts v.
 EPA (I don't have time to discuss this right now but it's an extremely interesting upcoming Supreme Court case) and, finally, my 2-hour-long climate change reading group.
 When I got home, I was more than ready to pop the cork on a bottle of wine and relax a little bit.

-do believe, as a rule of thumb, that the quality of wine increases as you move from a cheaper to a pricier bottle, other factors being the same (which, honestly, they rarely are).
+Now, I'm not generally a wine snob, in the sense that if a bottle of wine tastes good to me, I don't care how much it costs - I don't discriminate needlessly against cheap wines.
+I do believe, as a rule of thumb, that the quality of wine increases as you move from a cheaper to a pricier bottle, other factors being the same (which, honestly, they rarely are).
 However, I am always more than willing to give dirt-cheap wines a try because, let's face it, I'm a student and I don't have unlimited funds.

 Tonight I opened a $5 bottle of wine.
 That's even cheaper than I'll usually allow myself to go, but it was on special at my local wine shop, so I decided to give it a try.
 Sadly, I found myself let down.
-I was
+I was really hoping that this would be decent - imagine how excited you would be to find a great bottle of wine for $5! - but alas, my hopes have been dashed.

 The wine's a 2005 Cerejeiras, a red wine from the Estremadura region of Portugal.
 It's a mixture of Castellao, Aragonez, and Tinta Miuda varietals.
 The wine shops calls it delicious, but I beg to differ.
 In fact, I am not alone in disliking it.
 The Boston Globe said of this wine, "Unpleasant enough to leave the impression (hope?) this was a faulty bottle."
 Ouch.
 I haven't been able to find any other review of it, and at first I thought it was because this wine is too young to drink.
 2005 is fine for white wines, and for a lot of reds as well.
 But this wine is just too rough around the edges, and I figured that had to do with too little aging.
 It doesn't smell all that nice - kind of dirty, almost sulphurous, and the taste is a little too bitter.